dbmcclain/Lisp-Actors/README.md

 We usually define a local proxy Actor for a remote service using `(REMOTE-SERVICE name host-ip-adddr)`.
 The proxy handles the connection on demand as needed.
 And so sending messages to a remote Actor is no different than sending to a local Actor.

-There are some restrictions on what can be sent in a message to a remote Actor - any Lisp objects can be sent, including self-referential objects, except for compiled closures or objects containing such.
-This is the same restriction you face when serializing messages to persistent storage.
+There are some restrictions on what can be sent in a message to a remote Actor - you can send Actors, and any Lisp objects, including self-referential objects, except for compiled closures or objects containing such.
+This is almost the same restriction you face when serializing messages to persistent storage.
+(You can't serialize Actors to persistent store.)

 The remote proxy Actor translates the customer Actor message argument (and any other toplevel Actor args) into a short-lived responder Actor identified to the server by a UUID, which forwards any received messages from the server to the local customer Actor.
 The responder becomes the send target for any replies or sends on the server side.
 A complementary proxy Actor is automatically produced on the server to represent the client's UUID target for the server's local Actors.